plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 Overall, the results show clearly that GBM is the best model to predict car prices with the given dataset.

 ## How to Run
 1. Make sure you have Python 3.9+ installed in your personal computer.
 You can download it from: https://www.python.org/downloads/.
-In your terminal then type:
+Then make sure the minimum required version of Python is installed by typing in your terminal:
    ```bash
    python --version
 2. Clone the repository